 Reform Austin has previously reported on several candidates who had announced their intention to succeed Alvarado.
 Three of those candidates actually filed to be on the ballot: former Houston City Council Member and former House District 145 representative Melissa Noriega, small business owner Christina Morales, and the lone Republican candidate in the recent Senate District 6 special election, Martha Fierro.

-On Thursday, January 3rd, five additional candidates filed, Libertarian Clayton Hunt, Democrats Oscar Del Toro, a former candidate for Pasadena City Council, Ruben Gonsalez, Alfred Moreno, and Elias De La Garza, a former Democratic primary candidate in 2008 for this seat.
+On Thursday, January 3rd, five additional candidates filed, Libertarian Clayton Hunt, Democrats Oscar Del Toro, a former candidate for Pasadena City Council, community activist Ruben Gonsalez, Alfred Moreno, and Elias De La Garza, a former Democratic primary candidate in 2008 for this seat.

 In order to win the special election outright, a candidate must receive at least 50% of the total votes, or there will be a runoff election between the top two vote-getters several weeks later.